 The sensing responder should transmit the Sensing Measurement Setup Response frame within a Sensing

 Frame Exchange Timeout (see Table 11-29a (Sensing timeout values)) dot11SensingFrameExchangeTimeout in response to the Sensing Measurement Setup Request frame.

+Tgbf Editor Please change P173L34 as follows

+If an unassociated non-AP STA intends to participate in a sensing measurement setup initiated by an AP, it shall transmit a Sensing Measurement Setup Query frame to solicit a Sensing Measurement Setup Request frame from the AP.
+Upon reception of a Sensing Measurement Setup Query frame from an unassociated STA, the AP may transmit a Sensing Measurement Setup Request frame to the unassociated STA within dot11SensingFrameExchangeTimeout to initiate a sensing measurement setup.

 Tgbf Editor Please change P189L40-44 as follows